 2 cloves garlic, minced

 1 teaspoon kosher salt

 2 pounds green beans, cut into 1-inch pieces

 ½ cup sour cream

 ¼ teaspoon cayenne pepper

 Preheat the oven to 350 degrees.
 Spray a 9-by-13 inch baking dish with nonstick spray.

 Cook the bacon over medium heat in a large skillet.
 Remove the bacon to a plate lined with paper towels.
 Remove all the bacon fat except 1 tablespoon.
 Add the butter to the bacon fat and melt over medium heat.
 Add the onion, and cook until it begins to soften, about 5 minutes.
 Add the garlic, mushrooms, nutmeg, salt and pepper, and cook for another 5 minutes, until the mushrooms are soft.
 Add the green beans, and cook for another 8 to 10 minutes, until they are crisp-tender.
 Remove from the heat.

 In another bowl, whisk together the sour cream, heavy cream and cayenne until it is smooth.
 Stir in the cheese, and then stir in the green bean mixture.
+Crumble the bacon, and add it to the green beans.
 Pour into the prepared baking dish.
 Top with French’s onions.
 Bake for 30 minutes, until the top browns and the cheese bubbles.
 Let the green beans sit for 10 minutes before serving.